bpmn-io/bpmn.io/src/blog/2021/002-wasdenn-modeling-assistant.md

 Being truly useful, WASDENN needs to adapt and account for even the slightest human _changes in plans_.
 It does so via two feedback channels:

 * It learns from users as they model.
-Modeling conventions and organizational patterns are not always written down, oftentimes even incredibly hard to put to paper.
+Modeling conventions and organizational patterns are often implicit, unwritten rules.
 Better than us humans WASDENN can distill the common ground in institutional knowledge: By observing the diagrams your organization produces, WASDENN figures out patterns that you phase out before you know it.
 If WASDENN removes labels from your diagrams, trust it.
 It knows where your processes are heading.

 * It learns from users as they interact with it.
 As an example, if your colleagues continuously reject its help, WASDENN will stop bothering them.
-It may start to communicate in [Haikus](https://en.wikipedia.org/wiki/Haiku), too if it feels that is what you desire.
+It may start to communicate in [Haikus](https://en.wikipedia.org/wiki/Haiku), too, if it feels that is what you desire.

 Feedback to WASDENN is opt-in.
 We highly recommend you enable it for maximum effect.

 ### Opt-in to WASDENN Feedback

-Human feedback to WASDENN has to be enabled on a per-editor level.
+Integrators have to enable human feedback to WASDENN on a per-editor level.
 To do it, pass a configuration, as you instantiate a [BPMN editor instance](https://bpmn.io/toolkit/bpmn-js/):

 ```javascript
 import BpmnModeler from 'bpmn-js/lib/Modeler';